 This isn’t a huge surprise, especially because last year came and went with no sign of the new MacBook.
 Instead, Apple launched the new MacBook Air – which some would argue replaced it.
 It didn't make an appearance at the WWDC 2019 alongside the redesigned Mac Pro 2019 and macOS Catalina, either.
 Because the latest thin and light had been out for nearly 2 years, we were actually more than ready for the follow up.

-However, looking back, the MacBook 2017 is everything we’ve wanted since the thin and light rebirth back in 2015 – at least on paper.
-Thanks to the powerful 7th-generation Intel Kaby Lake processors it experienced a massive boost to power, and the Butterfly keyboard was better than ever, even if it still has some frustrating issues.
+Looking back, the MacBook 2017 was everything we’ve wanted since the thin and light rebirth back in 2015 – at least on paper.
+It was packing the powerful 7th-generation Intel Kaby Lake processors that gave it a massive boost to power, as well as the Butterfly keyboard, which is better than ever, despite some persisting issues.

-However, now that we have Intel Amber Lake processors, we expect the MacBook 2019 to use these to take a huge leap over the 2017 model.
-Hopefully it’ll be as dramatic as the leap the new MacBook Pro experienced.
+Now that we have Intel Amber Lake processors, we would have loved the MacBook 2019 to utilize these, taking a huge leap over the 2017 model and giving MacBook users an indisputable reason to upgrade.

 Cut to the chase

 - What is it?
 The next 12-inch MacBook